How to make Word documents accessible

 If removing an image would not change what the content says, it is decorative.

-Decorative images do not need alt text, but you must mark them as decorative so they are ignored by assistive technologies.
+Decorative images should not include alt text and should be marked as decorative so they are ignored by assistive technologies.

 Images used for visual interest